Gustaf Douglas: Career

 After an MBA from Harvard Business School in 1964, he worked in Sweden and was CEO of the newspapers Dagens Nyheter and Expressen between 1973 and 1980.
-After that he founded his company Investment AB Latour in 1984, through which he now controls security firm Securitas AB, the lock producer Assa Abloy and more.
+After that he founded his company Investment AB Latour in 1984, through which he controlled security firm Securitas AB, the lock producer Assa Abloy and more.
 He formed a partnership with fellow businessman Melker Schörling, who also controls a significant amount of Securitas shares and serves as the company's chairman.
 He is the eleventh wealthiest person in Sweden, according to Forbes magazine, with an estimated net worth of around US$3.2 billion as of March 2013.

 In 2001 Douglas was elected to the board of the Moderate Party.
 He has a long history of political involvement, having campaigned in his teens for what was the predecessor of the Moderates.
 Douglas was, however, for a time active within the Liberal People's Party.
-Now he is known as a rather Conservative Moderate with a big interest in education policy.
+He was later known as a rather Conservative Moderate with a big interest in education policy.

-Personal life, family

-His patriline is Scottish, of the Swedish-German branch, descended via two obscure generations, from the youngest son of James Douglas, 1st Lord Dalkeith, ancestor of the 15th century Earls of Morton.
-All these Douglases were of the Morton branch of the ancient Douglas family.

-The Douglas family was introduced in the 17th century at Riddarhuset under number 19 among families of comital status.
-Gustaf Douglas has later served on the board of Riddarhuset.